lilproskater/many_ts2mp4/README.md

 ## Usage
 ```
-python3 main.py <filename>
+python3 main.py <dirname>
 ```
-filename - path to a folder where your .ts chunks located
+dirname - path to a directory where your .ts chunks are located

 ## Notice
 1. Order - .ts files are sorted alpha-numericaly.